Only recently have bamboo utensils become well-known around the world.

 Arguably the biggest downside to stainless steel utensils is their vulnerability to scratches.

-They will most often scratch when stored together and being handled, so you may want to mix in utensils made from bamboo to limit the scratching potential.
+They will most often scratch when stored together and handled, so you may want to mix in utensils made from bamboo to limit the scratching potential.

 2- Heavy Metals: